Vaibhav-Fulara/Travelit_Blog/README.md

-Travel Blog App made using Sanity.io and Next.js
+Travel Blog Site made using Sanity.io and Next.js